g-sachin/vagmine/README.md

 pattern matching is done through case & it can compare any type.

 ### Case Classes
-* object are created without `new` keyword.
+* objects are created without the `new` keyword.
-* case classes are standard class fit for match expression
+* case classes are standard classes fit for a match expression
-* generate getters, setter, toString, hashcode, equals automatically
+* generate getters, setters, toString, hashcode, equals automatically
 * generate factory method `apply` & `unapply` used for match expression
-* generate `copy` method for cloning purpose
+* generate a `copy` method for cloning purposes
 *

 ## Failure